numbnet/icesoft/tutorials/trunk/tutorials/samples/spring-security/spring-security-basic/README.txt

 This application uses Spring Security 2.0 and ICEfaces.
 It is an adaptation/port of Seema Richard's code for security solution using Acegi and JSF.

-1. Build
-Build using the ant script in the lower directory spring-security-basic.
-Make sure that directory spring-security-basic/lib is checked out.
-It contains all common libraries shared between the samples. build-common.xml is in tutorials directory.
-If it is not checked out build will fail.

 2. Points of interest
     a) web.xml contains basic spring security filters.
     b) applicationContext.xml contains security definitions under security: tag.